Mjsciarabba/Listenbrainz-Playlist-Sync/README.md

-# Listenbrainz Playlist Sync for Plex
+# ListenBrainz Playlist Sync for Plex

-This is a Python project made to import the 'Weekly Jams' playlist from Listenbrainz into Plex.
+This is a Python project made to import the 'Weekly Jams' playlist from ListenBrainz into Plex.

 ## Setup
 ### Step 1 - Python
-Make sure you have Python 3.11 or higher installed:
+Make sure you have Python `3.11` or higher installed:

 [Python homepage](https://www.python.org/)